 Baking Soda (sodium bi-carbonate)

 Baking soda adds the abrasive component to your toothpaste, in other words, the grit that gets your teeth feeling really clean.
 Also, baking soda is alkaline and it neutralises acids in your mouth that cause tooth decay.
 And, hands up if you used to try and whiten your teeth with baking soda when you were a kid (before the days of the whitening gel).
 So, while teeth whitening is not the main objective here, I’m sure over time, the baking soda will start doing it’s tricks!
+I have thought about getting professional teeth whitening though, I’ll just have to save up for a bit first.
 Baking soda also has a billion uses around the house, cooking, cleaning, and I use it as my shampoo!
 I haven’t used conventional shampoo in over 6 months!
 Just baking soda!
 I did a post on that here.
 Be sure to buy baking soda that is aluminum free!

 While xylitol is often used as a sweetener, it has many other uses.
 Xylitol is an ingredient found in corn and birch trees.
 It’s a part of the sugar alcohol group, ok, sugar and alcohol don’t sound great for you teeth, but a ‘sugar alcohol’ is a different thing altogether.
 There has been evidence to suggest that xylitol helps in preventing tooth decay, as it prevents bacteria from thriving.